TruncatedDinoSour/website/README.md

 5. Go to http://0.0.0.0:5500/ in your browser
 6. Edit all stuff that is `ARI-WEB-SPECIFIC` in [netlify.toml](/netlify.toml)
 7. Publish on [netlify](https://netlify.com/)

+# API hashes

+If you want to call to a very expensive API it might become slow, so there's hashes for them, they are sha256 hashes of those JSON files in the api

+So what you do, replace all `.` in the API name with \_, then make the request to `/api_hash/....txt` and you will get the hash, for example: <https://www.ari-web.xyz/api_hash/apis_json.txt>

 # Usage API